debops/debops/docs/ansible/roles/debops.ifupdown/getting-started.rst

 -------------------------------------

-The ``debops.ifupdown`` role tracks its own version used on a host using the debops.debops_fact_ Ansible role as an intermediary.
+The ``debops.ifupdown`` role tracks its own version used on a host using the :ref:`debops.debops_fact` as an intermediary.
 If the currently applied version is older than ``0.3.0`` or the version cannot be found, role will remove the :file:`/etc/network/interfaces.config.d/` directory to make sure that the network configuration state is consistent.
 You might want to review